-My favorite part of the fair is the ridiculously indulgent food.
-Unfortunately, there are some years that we just can't get to the fair: we have other plans or too little money, or forces beyond our control mean it's just not happening.
+My favorite part of going to the fair is the ridiculously indulgent food.
+There are some years though when we just can't get to the fair: whether because of other plans or to save the money.
+And when we can't go we miss the food most of all.

-The first time my husband and I had this corn at the fair was on a cool, rainy evening way back when we were dating.
-The steaming, buttery ears of corn were perfect for chasing away the damp and chill.
+The first time my husband and I had this corn at the fair was on a cool, rainy evening, way back in the old days when we were first dating.
+The steamy, buttery ears of corn seemed decadent and they chased away the dampness and chill.

 Why you'll love this recipe